 Does it matter?
 I think it does.
 As Paltridge & Starfield (2013) point out in their introduction to The Handbook of English for Specific Purposes: “A key feature of an ESP course is that the content and aims of the course are oriented to the specific needs of the learners.
 ESP courses, then, focus on the language, skills, and genres appropriate to the specific activities the learners need to carry out in English” (p.
 2).
 This involves research into the needs of the learners and the nature of the practises and language involved.
 I think this is particularly important in EAP, as if EAP is not seen as belonging to ESP, then this essential research may be ignored or thought unnecessary and EAP will mean simply using a textbook with EAP in the title, without any clear knowledge or thought of the needs of the students.
 We can do better than that for our students.

-As J. D. Brown emphasises, ESP is fundamentally linked to the specific needs of a particular group of students and “if there is no needs analysis, there is no ESP.”
-I think this applies, or should apply, to EAP as well.
+As J. D. Brown (2016, p.
+5) emphasises, ESP is fundamentally linked to the specific needs of a particular group of students and “if there is no needs analysis, there is no ESP.”
+If ESP includes EAP, then this statement applies to EAP.

 Here are some examples from seminal publications on ESP: